Body as Voice:

 Polyvagal-Informed Movement Therapy for Trauma

-This intensive trauma informed course series for alternate route students provides a thorough introduction to the clinical use of Dance Movement Therapy (DMT) with survivors of complex and interpersonal trauma.
+This intensive trauma and polyvagal-informed course series for clinicians and alternate route students provides a thorough introduction and strong attentional skill refinement for the clinical use of Dance/Movement Therapy (DMT) with survivors of complex and interpersonal trauma.

 This course is an amalgam of structured practices, somatic and movement processing, and grounded theory, based on the instructors 25 years of ongoing work with survivors of war, torture, and political, racial, ethnic, historic and collective trauma who seek refuge.
 It is an in process evolution of a moving, breathing, engaged approach to DMT and soma-movement therapies organically developed through a reciprocal alliance with clients who come from globally diverse socio-economic, socio-political, geographic, socio-cultural and socio-spiritual contexts.
 The embodied human rights framework integrates the latest neuro-scientific wisdom with ancient traditional dance and rhythm-inspired healing practices from the instructors ancestral lineage.

 This three part series on working with trauma is offered over three four day weekends.

 The series emphasizes dance/movement therapy and soma-moving therapies as a self-compassion practice for DMTs working with trauma; DMT practices to support safety, stability and reconnection, and embodied depth trauma processing, all based on a contemporary, evidenced-based approach to working with complex and interpersonal trauma.